scikit-hep/awkward/dependent-project/README.md

 [4.4,5.5]
 ```

-If you want your C++ code to have a Python interface, compile it with the same version of pybind11 as Awkward (see release notes) as shown in [CMakeLists.txt](CMakeLists.txt) and [dependent.cpp](dependent.cpp), which can be compiled like this:
+If you want your C++ code to have a Python interface, compile it with the same version of pybind11 as Awkward (see release notes) as shown in [CMakeLists.txt](CMakeLists.txt) and [dependent.cpp](dependent.cpp), which can be compiled like the following (you may need to [tell pybind11 which Python to use](https://pybind11.readthedocs.io/en/stable/faq.html#cmake-doesn-t-detect-the-right-python-version)):

 ```bash
 $ cmake -S . -B build